EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/tour.md

 A few steps north of the Dunns lived Sally Wilson, 59 in 1855, a Black washerwoman from Virginia, and her adopted Staten Island-born daughter Sarah Tredwell, 6.
 Advertised as a "handsome two-story frame house" when built in 1829, the 1855 census taker valued it the same as small village “shanties,” $500, underlining inconsistent valuations.
 Here we interpret Mrs. Wilson’s shed as a chicken coop, based on the cultural and economic importance of raising chickens and feasibility for an older woman and girl.
 Excavations did not find chicken bones, but village dogs would have eagerly consumed them.
 Planted fields were nearby.
 The land here still collects rainwater due to shallow clay and bedrock.
 Evidence from maps and archaeology indicate villagers’ wise land use more broadly: damp areas for plants, drier areas for homes, rocky areas to graze animals.
 This directly refutes pro-park-construction newspaper articles that portrayed pre-park residents and their land as unproductive and dangerous.

-## 22. Webster & Philips Houses
+## 22. Webster and Philips Houses

 **model image**

 George Webster purchased this large highly valued home with a basement, built ca. 1835, and shed in 1854, not long after its former owner, elderly widow Nancy Moore, died and only about a year before the first news of evictions.
 Webster, 32 in 1855, was from Virginia, his wife Eliza, 35, from New York.
 They had a young child together, George Jr., 2, and four older children from Eliza’s first marriage: Malvina, 18; John, 16; Benjamin,13; and Edward, 7.
 George Sr. and John were porters.
 Malvina was a domestic and not much younger than the couple renting the small “shanty” next door, William Philips, 23, a laborer, and Matilda, in her early 20s.
 The Philipses had been married by All Angels’ priest Father Peters in 1851.
 Their landlord, Elizabeth McCollin, likely had known Matilda as a child, because Matilda’s family, the Scudders, long owned land in the village.
 The proximity of the Websters and the Philipses highlights the diversity of villagers’ homes and life stages.

-## 23. Webster & Philips House Artifacts
+## 23. Webster and Philips House Artifacts

 **model image**

 Archaeologists excavated in the yard between the two homes, finding traces of both: chimney bricks, window glass, and iron nails.
 They also found pollen and plant remains indicating nearby food sources: berries (elderberry, raspberry, mulberry), nuts (chestnuts, walnuts), and edible plants (purslane), as well as medicinal herbs (goosefoot).
 Sheep, cow, and pig bones, ranging from head to hoof, suggest animals raised for food.
 Other artifacts hint at fashionable personal tastes and possibly wedding gifts, such as a [gilded copper furniture ornament](https://archaeology.cityofnewyork.us/collection/search/seneca-village-210727-copper-alloy-escutcheon), a [gilded brass button](https://archaeology.cityofnewyork.us/collection/search/seneca-village-210737-copper-alloy-button) likely from a man’s coat sleeve, a [gilded Chinese porcelain saucer](https://archaeology.cityofnewyork.us/collection/search/seneca-village-210577-printed-nanking-style-soft-paste-porcelain-saucer), and a [printed English teapot](https://archaeology.cityofnewyork.us/collection/search/seneca-village-210415-printed-gothic-style-whiteware-teapot) depicting the countryside near Florence, Italy (below).
 The teaware as well as [tobacco pipes](https://archaeology.cityofnewyork.us/collection/search/seneca-village-210749-indian-figure-smoking-pipe-bowl) and an [ale bottle](https://archaeology.cityofnewyork.us/collection/search/seneca-village-210656-h-b-kilmer-philadelphia-porter-glass-beer-bottle) evoke hosting friends and relaxing after work.

-## 24. Ishmael Allen Shanty & Shop
+## 24. Ishmael Allen Shanty and Shop

 **model image**